 Reaching out to an advertising agency, even for a short-term project, can help you out.
 Tell the ad agency what you need and let them get to work.
 Get some quick wins and show the new boss not to hire a friend because you are still the best person for the job.

 If one or more of these signs strike a chord with you, it may be time to reach out.
 There are many qualified ad agencies to choose from.
 And most are looking for a partnership to help grow your business.
 Who knows, hiring an ad agency could turn out to be the best marketing decision you make this year.

 If you’d like to find out how Colling Media can help your business grow, request a free advertising consultation.

-Related article: How to Choose A Media Buying Company
+Related video: How to Choose A Media Buying Company